 The Blink Outdoor delivered excellent 1080p daytime video during our tests.
 You can view the live stream in full-screen mode by turning your phone sideways.
 You can initiate two-way talk by pressing the Talk button.
 Everything worked as advertised.

-Black-and-white nighttime video appeared quite sharp up to around 10 feet.
+The black-and-white nighttime video appeared quite sharp up to around 10 feet.
 Objects beyond that range began to blur depending on the distance.

 We received motion alerts promptly, too.
 We did get a few false alerts, but they were not enough to be bothersome.